FluegelsApps/iot-utilities/docs/app-changelog.md

     - support for Telemetry and BLE-data topic
 - new authentication features
     - added url-encoded client connection
-    - added authentication during handshake if provided by the client
+    - added authentication during handshake if supported by the client
 - Material Components library updated to 1.3.0
     - new date dialog (certificate generation)
     - new time dialog (certificate generation)